-This guide is intended for premises where the main use of the building or part of the building is an office or shop.
-It may also be suitable for the individual units within other complexes, although consultation with the other managers will be necessary as part of an integrated risk assessment for the complex.
+This guide may also be suitable where the premises adjoin other complexes, although co-operation with the other managers will be necessary as part of an integrated risk assessment for the complex.

-Also, where you handle and store flammable materials and substances, it will help you take account of these in your risk assessment and help you determine the necessary precautions to take to minimise the likelihood of them being involved in a fire.
+Also, where you handle and store flammable materials and substances, it will help you to take account of these in your risk assessment and help you to determine the necessary precautions to take to minimise the likelihood of them being involved in a fire.

-It has been written to provide guidance for a responsible person, to help them to carry out a fire risk assessment in less complex offices and shops.
+The guide has been written to provide guidance for a responsible person, to help them to carry out a fire risk assessment in less complex premises.
 If you read the guide and decide that you are unable to apply the guidance, then you should seek expert advice from a competent person.
 More complex premises will probably need to be assessed by a person who has comprehensive training or experience in fire risk assessment.
-However this guide can be used for multi-occupied buildings to address fire safety issues within their individual occupancies.
+However, this guide can be used for multi-occupied buildings to address fire safety issues within their individual occupancies.